on orders of $85 or more

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 - Atienza, Julio De Atienza.
 Español: Diccionario Heraldico De Apellidos Españoles Y De Titulos Nobiliarios.
 Madrid: Aguilar, 1959.
 Print.

 The Gracia Family Crest was acquired from the Houseofnames.com archives.
 The Gracia Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 16 September 2013 at 19:58.
+This page was last modified on 3 February 2016 at 10:09.